TeddyGavi/quiz-ts/README.md

 ## GOALS

 - simple SPA where you first select options for a quiz, then you are directed through the Quiz of your options one question at a time
-- Users and chose defaults if they want (10 random questions)
+- Users can chose defaults if they want (10 random questions)
 - using Open [Trivia DB API](https://opentdb.com/)

 ## Documenting the process